Ethical Decision Making (RV-10705AW)

 Professionals associated with site, building, or neighborhood planning, design, and development have a unique charge to make ethical decisions with the welfare of both the environment and citizens in mind.
 The goal of this course is to expose professionals to some of the most common ethical considerations within planning, design, and construction professions and give the opportunity to learn how to create a built environment that improves the quality of life of a community while adhering to simple strategies to facilitate ethical practice in the work place.

-- Develop reasoning skills based on the aspirational values and ideas that will help design and construction professionals navigate through difficult professional situations
+- Develop reasoning skills based on the aspirational values and ideas that will help design and construction professional navigate through difficult professional situations and continue with the health, safety and welfare of their clients in mind.

 - Summarize some of the most common ethical considerations (e.g. social responsibility) within the planning, design, and construction industry